sciactive/nephele/README.md

 # QuickDAV

-If you're looking for an easy to use desktop app for local file transfers that uses Nephele as its server, check out [QuickDAV](https://sciactive.com/quickdav/) for both Windows and Linux.
+If you're looking for an easy to use desktop app for local file transfers that uses Nephele as its server, check out [QuickDAV](https://sciactive.com/quickdav/) for Windows, macOS, and Linux.

 # Work in Progress